So you rent a property in Qld Australia and for whatever reason, you need now to break your lease and wondering what’s involve.

 But just as importantly, when they do show a potential tenant, you need to do your part and present the home as best you can, it all helps.

 If at 14 days no tenants have looked you can take things into your own hands, place an ad on Gumtree and Facebook marketplace.
 Ask some friends too.
-While it’s fine you do what you can to find a tenant, if anyone is interested they still need to apply and be approved by the property manager and landlord.
+While it’s fine you do what you can to find a tenant.
+If anyone is attentive they still need to apply and be approve by the property manager and landlord.
 So knock yourself out.

 Well first, please don’t.
 That’s just not ethical.
 You need to realise you’ve signed a legally binding contract, that needs to be honoured.